Memories of our Portuguese Road Trip

 And that’s before you’ve discovered all its little squares.

 If you’ve reached Aveiro head across the bay towards the Atlantic Ocean to Costa Nova to see the colourful candy-striped palheiros.
-Now used more for holiday homes; however, these lovely cottages were used for storage by local fishermen.

 Grab your passport

-Start creating your own Portuguese adventure and discover its historical colourful towns and cities for yourself.
+Start creating your own Portuguese adventure and discover its historical, colourful towns and cities for yourself.

 Search for your flights in one easy place with ebookers.com and open up a world of options.
 Over 400 airlines are scanned for your favoured routes and chosen dates.